datacite/tasks/product_specifications/SDerr4/readme.md

-            Then the API reponse  won’t show “container” property And the API reponse would show the “Related item” property And the API reponse would show the other schema 4.4 properties
+            Then the API reponse  won’t show “container” property And the API reponse would show the “Related item” property And the API reponse would show the other schema 4.4 properties And the API reponse should include the custom header "X-Datacite-API-Release-Candiate" with the value "https://github.com/datacite/lupo/blob/main/CHANGELOG.md#New-schema"

-        Scenario: API user goes to /v3/dois (collection) endpoint Given that a API call is made to /dois (collection) When a API call is made to /dois (collection) Then the API reponse should not include aggregations
+        Scenario: API user goes to /v3/dois (collection) endpoint Given that a API call is made to /dois (collection) When a API call is made to /dois (collection) Then the API reponse should not include aggregations And the API reponse should include the custom header "X-Datacite-API-Release-Candiate" with the value "https://github.com/datacite/lupo/blob/main/CHANGELOG.md#New-schema"

 ````